GeromeRen/sonarqube/README.md

 * <strong>Create Azure File in Azure</strong> - Mount as container host volume for SonarQube persistence using SMB protocol Data Volumes with SMB Global mapping
 Use RDP to access the Ubuntu machine: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-nodetypes
+* <strong>Expose port 9000 in your Azure Fabric Cluster Load Balancer for SonarQube to access</strong>
+* <strong>Config firewall in sonarqube to allow service fabric cluster IP access</strong>
 ### Mount Azure file to Ubuntu machine to persist the volume
 To connect to this file share from the Ubuntu machine (e.g. Mount point /data):
 ```bash